fnhirwa/fnhirwa/README.md

 ## I am Felix Hirwa Nshuti

-### Studying Computer Science and Engineering
+### Interested in Machine Learning and Open Source

 Exploring one topic at a time.

-_A Machine Learning Enthusiast with skills ranging from building classical Machine Learning Algorithms to Deep Neural Networks.
+_I am a Machine Learning Enthusiast with skills ranging from building classical Machine Learning Algorithms to Deep Neural Networks.
 I can program in both Python, C/C++, and Java.
-My most interests lie deep understanding about how computer works._
+My most interests lie deep understanding about how computer works and contributing to open source projects._

 💬 Shoot me a message: